BestBuyAPIs/bby-query-builder/README.md

 npm run test-single-run
 ```
 #### Test Coverage
 Our Karma test runner is configured to use a library called [Istanbul][istanbul] to check for code coverage.
-It is automatically run with `npm test` and you can check the coverage report by opening the report file at `coverage/PhantomJS/index.html`
+It is automatically run with `npm test`.
+You can check your test coverage by opening the report file at `coverage/PhantomJS/index.html`

 ## Contact